 Antwerp may be Belgium’s second city, but it is most definitely Brussel’s cool younger sister.
 Antwerp still boasts charming architecture and cobbled streets so synonymous with old European cities, but it also a hub of fashion, late-night dancing, art, and of course diamonds.
 Antwerp’s hey-day was in the mid-16th century when it was home to renowned painter Pieter Paul Rubens, an influence you will find all across the city.
 We love this city of two faces with its medieval core and café-filled cobbled lanes mixing with a vibrant and modern fashion and entertainment scene.
 Find out where to stay in this city of contrasts.

-Read our guide to the best hotels in Bruges.
+Read our guide to the best luxury hotels in Bruges.

 Hotel FRANQ, residing on Kipdorp street, is a four-star hotel and Michelin-starred restaurant that was named after the previous Belgian currency.
 The majestic building, a former bank that was built in the Neoclassical style, contains spacious and attractive communal areas that are furnished with comfortable sofas and coffee tables.
 Air conditioning, free Wi-Fi, flat-screen television and roll-in shower are available in each of the hotel’s thirty-nine rooms.
 The hotel is within walking distance of the Cathedral of our Lady, the City Hall, the Market Place and the house in which Peter Paul Rubens lived.